software-students-fall2023/5-final-project-jungle-gap/README.md

             ```shell
             cmake --version
             ```

         - Note: If you cannot retrieve the version information post-installation, ensure that the programs are located in `/usr/local/bin` and that this directory is included in your `PATH`.

     These installations are necessary because the project utilizes the `face_recognition` package, which depends on `dlib`. `dlib`, in turn, requires gcc/g++, cmake, and associated libraries.
-Post-installation, if you encounter issues with `pipenv install`, follow the error prompts to resolve them.
+Post-installation, if you still encounter issues with `pipenv install`, please kindly follow the error prompts to resolve them.
 The exact libraries needed can vary based on the machine.
 We apologize for the inconveniences.

 ### Cloning the Project